-Below is an overview of what keeps me busy.
+Below is an (incomplete) overview of what keeps me busy.
 For some projects I take the trouble to make a project page with more detailed descriptions and a YouTube video.

 An experiment with an alternative transmitter (and receiver) for the Joystick Shield and the Buggy from a previous tinkering.
 In various webshops I came across a very cheap set of prints for 315 or 433 MHz for this.
 So cheap that it made me curious.